 Can I get a cheap car loan for my business?

-If you’re a small business owner, then you may be able to access commercial loans that you can use to purchase a vehicle.
+If you’re a small business owner, then you may be able to access commercial car loans to purchase a new vehicle.
 However, note that the rate you are offered may vary based on your application.

 In most cases, lenders will offer lower rates to established business who have shown to be trustworthy over time or can secure their loan with an asset.
 As a result, if your business is starting out and doesn’t quite have a strong track record yet, then you may need to pay a higher rate.